andrew/ultimate-awesome/README.md

 - [awesome-govtech](https://github.com/roicort/awesome-govtech) - Platforms and tools for digitally transform governments.
 - [awesome-graphql](https://github.com/s4kibs4mi/awesome-graphql) - Awesome list of GraphQL & Relay.
 - [awesome-mcp-servers](https://github.com/sagargupta16/awesome-mcp-servers) - A curated list of MCP (Model Context Protocol) servers, tools, frameworks, and resources.
-- [awesome-saleor](https://github.com/saleor/awesome-saleor) - An opinionated list of awesome Saleor tools, libraries, and resources.
-Inspired by awesome-python.
 - [awesome-domain-names](https://github.com/saranscript/awesome-domain-names) - A curated list of (available) domain names for all :) .
 - [awesome-hypercomplex-neural-networks](https://github.com/SDS-Lab/awesome-hypercomplex-neural-networks) - A list of awesome papers and cool resources on hypercomplex neural networks.
 - [awesome-signs](https://github.com/serious-games-darmstadt/awesome-signs) - This repository represents an overview of our research in sign language recognition.
 Some of the linked repositories are private, so please contact me if there is interest in this data.